abdualsalamabraham-tech/android-quickstart/README.md

+Google Wallet
-# Google Pay API sample app for Android
+Google Pay API sample app for Android

 ## Overview
 This sample demonstrates basic usage of the Google Pay API for Android.